English Reformation: Elizabethan Settlement

-"Church papists" were Roman Catholics who outwardly conformed to the established church while maintaining their Catholic faith in secret.
+"Church papists" were Catholics who outwardly conformed to the established church while maintaining their Catholic faith in secret.
 Catholic authorities disapproved of such outward conformity.
-Recusants were Roman Catholics who refused to attend Church of England services as required by law.
+Recusants were Catholics who refused to attend Church of England services as required by law.
 Recusancy was punishable by fines of £20 a month (fifty times an artisan's wage).
-By 1574, Catholic recusants had organised an underground Roman Catholic Church, distinct from the Church of England.
-However, it had two major weaknesses: membership loss as church papists conformed fully to the Church of England and a shortage of priests.
+By 1574, Catholic recusants had organised an underground Catholic Church, distinct from the Church of England.
+However, it had two major weaknesses: membership loss as church papists conformed fully to the Church of England, at least outwardly, and a shortage of priests.
 Between 1574 and 1603, 600 Catholic priests were sent to England.
 The influx of foreign trained Catholic priests, the unsuccessful Revolt of the Northern Earls, the excommunication of Elizabeth, and the discovery of the Ridolfi plot all contributed to a perception that Catholicism was treasonous.
 Executions of Catholic priests became more common—the first in 1577, four in 1581, eleven in 1582, two in 1583, six in 1584, fifty-three by 1590, and seventy more between 1601 and 1608.
 In 1585, it became treason for a Catholic priest to enter the country, as well as for anyone to aid or shelter him.
-As the older generation of recusant priests died out, Roman Catholicism collapsed among the lower classes in the north, west and in Wales.
+As the older generation of recusant priests died out, Catholicism collapsed among the lower classes in the north, west and in Wales.
 Without priests, these social classes drifted into the Church of England and Catholicism was forgotten.
-By Elizabeth's death in 1603, Roman Catholicism had become "the faith of a small sect", largely confined to gentry households.
+By Elizabeth's death in 1603, Catholicism had become "the faith of a small sect", largely confined to gentry households.

 Gradually, England was transformed into a Protestant country as the Prayer Book shaped Elizabethan religious life.
 By the 1580s, conformist Protestants (those who conformed their religious practice to the religious settlement) were becoming a majority.
 Calvinism appealed to many conformists, and Calvinist clergy held the best bishoprics and deaneries during Elizabeth's reign.
 Other Calvinists were unsatisfied with elements of the Elizabethan Settlement and wanted further reforms to make the Church of England more like the Continental Reformed churches.
 These nonconformist Calvinists became known as Puritans.
 Some Puritans refused to bow at the name of Jesus, to make the sign of the cross in baptism, use wedding rings or organ music in church.
 They especially resented the requirement that clergy wear the white surplice and clerical cap.
 Puritan clergymen preferred to wear black academic attire (see Vestments controversy).
 Many Puritans believed the Church of England should follow the example of Reformed churches in other parts of Europe and adopt presbyterian polity, under which government by bishops would be replaced with government by elders.
 However, all attempts to enact further reforms through Parliament were blocked by the Queen.